awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Note**
 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.5/pkg/awsutils/vpc_ip_resource_limit.go)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
 For more information, see [Amazon VPC CNI Plugin for Kubernetes Upgrades](cni-upgrades.md)\.
 **Important**
-Some instance types might not be available in all regions\.
+Some instance types might not be available in all Regions\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS\-Optimized Windows Core AMI ID\.
 If you want to use the full version of Windows, then replace *Core* with `Full`\.
 If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace *1\.14* with either `1.13` or `1.12`\.
    + **NodeImageId**: \(Optional\) If you are using your own custom AMI \(instead of the Amazon EKS\-optimized AMI\), enter a worker node AMI ID for your Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your worker nodes, in GiB\.